 I usually make my pulled pork in big batches and freeze it to use later.
-That way, I get to mix up all kinds of creative dishes all month long — and this just so happens to be one of those dishes (using our mango sazon pulled pork from earlier this month).
+That way, I get to mix up all kinds of creative dishes all year long — and this just so happens to be one of those dishes (using our mango sazon pulled pork from a few months ago).

 First, let’s talk sides… like deep fried corn.
 Mmmm.
 I did a double breaded cilantro fried corn for this one, and it didn’t even need butter (which is saying something).
 Using a little Italian bread crumb mix and some finely chopped cilantro for flavor, I blanched the corn and used a standard breading procedure (it adheres really well if you do a double breading) before frying and it turned out great!

 Then I did a little bit of sautéed mustard greens with a Polish bacon.
 I found it at a local market and had to try it — it had a kind of smoked paprika brine, which seemed interesting, and it definitely left my house smelling like bacon for days, but totally worth it.
 Since I bought it slab style, I did a small dice, rendered it, and sautéed the greens in it.

 I came across grits in my early 20s and they were… all right.
 Grits were like porridge for me at that point, so I wasn’t a fan.
 But little did I know how wrong I was!
 When I moved to North Carolina, I started doing farm-to-table for this restaurant and found REAL grits.
 This guy and his daughter had a little farm and they had a lot of stone ground mountain grits.
 Honestly, I’ve never met its equal (I wish I could remember the farm’s name so I could order more!).

 - 1 cup coarse ground grits